 Alcohol attacks stem cells

-To study the fate of NSCs in laboratory mice exposed to long-term alcohol consumption, the team used the latest
+To study the fate of NSCs in laboratory mice exposed to long-term alcohol consumption, the team used the latest genetic inducible fate mapping techniques.
+These provide a means of observing what happens to NSCs over time, including how the cells migrate and how they become specialized.

 In this region, the stem cells "were most susceptible to the effects of ethanol," which disrupted their process of differentiation.